Doing the same thing over & over yet expecting different results could be considered a form of madness.

 1 Whether you are at the start, midway or nearing retirement - It is very difficult to make good career plans when in the midst of full blown burnout.
 There just isn't the spare mental or physical capacity.
 The mental agility, time and attitude needed for successful career planning is simply not there.

 2 Offering career planning to someone who is currently suffering burnout with or without other mental wellbeing issues..... is misguided.

 3 Important decisions should not be made when someone has burnout as even the process of exploring ones career could be very distressing.

-Addressing burnout requires a blend of approaches is needed to address burnout - one of which may well be a limited career discussion.
-However the majority of the approach at least in the first instance must involve a mix of proactive consultant led occupational health related input, job planning negotiations and even a visit to ones GP are often recommended.
+A blend of approaches is needed to address burnout - one of which may well be a career discussions.
+However in the first instance it is possible that a mix of proactive consultant led occupational health related input, job planning negotiations and/or a visit to ones GP are often recommended.
 It may take some time to demonstrate to someone that this approach is vital BEFORE career planning begins.

-In burnout the right approach to gaining resolution is not to think that career guidance alone will turn things around.
-The recovery time for burnout is many months or even years - not days/weeks.
-A sustainable short term solution needs to be found until things stabilise before any career guidance .
+In burnout it is vital to realise that career guidance alone will not turn things around and that recovery time for burnout is many months or even years - not days/weeks.

-The best approach is to tackle career concerns really early and thus avoid burnout altogether.
-That said - a steady and logical approach to burnout then generally stabilises the situation - from which proper career planning can then be done.
+The best approach is to tackle career concerns as soon as they arise and thus avoid burnout altogether.
+That said - a steady and logical approach to burnout at any stage facilitates stabilising the situation.
+Once that is achieved - proper career planning can then be done.